psson-a/data_cleaning/README.md

 2. **CodeBook.md:** a codebook explaining the variable names
 3. **README.md** (this file)

+## Running the script

+Place the script in the same folder as the UCI HAR Dataset folder, make sure this is the working directory, then run the following command in R:
+`source("run_analysis.R")`

 ## How run_analysis.R works

 Some guidance for how to go about the task has been derived from https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/